All Products

 X_test_original, y_test = split_label(test_data, target_feature)

-# Convert to the numpy format.
+# Convert to a NumPy array

 y_train = y_train[target_feature].to_numpy()